melekes/homeonrails.com/content/post/2017-10-12-how-to-find-a-remote-job.markdown

 - Maintains Magic Wand tool (https://github.com/XXX/YYY)
 ```

-Resume examples: [1](https://www.dropbox.com/s/8m3kzttv36vpcnp/Resume.pdf?dl=0).
-TODO add more.

-A few basic rules:

-- no age, sex or religion
-- if you have any gaps, please tell what you were doing (even if you were surfing on Bali ;D)

 ### 3. Invest in your resume

-If you don't have much for the "Highlights" section, my advice would be to
+If you want to increase chances of being hired, my advice would be to invest
-invest some of your free time and do something (see some ideas above).
+some of your free time and do something (see some ideas above).
+By something I
+mean something you can add to the "Highlights" section or the "Projects"
+section.

 ### 4. Github